Anhad928/WorkflowScrape/README.md

 - Further refine the execution process, including timeouts or retries.
 - Introduce advanced debugging or logging.

+### Log collector
+- Create a system to collect logs from each task execution.
+- Provide a more detailed debugging UI.

+### Workflow execution viewer part 2
+- Expand on the viewer with filtering, sorting, or searching of logs.
+- Improve user feedback and error messages.

 ---

 ## Set up environment variables